rndinfosecguy/vulture/README.md

 ## 1. About
 This small snippets allows you to track a users WhatsApp behavior exploiting the WhatsApp web implementation.
 It monitors the users online-offline activity.
 At the moment it is only possible to monitor one user at the same time.
 The collected material is stored in a CSV file on your tracking machine.

+Due to latest changes, currently the tracker only supports english and german language settings.

 ### IMPORTANT NOTE
 Code is still under developement and needs a lot improvement.
 It is meant as a personal PoC, but maybe some of will find it useful.
 If you have any questions, sugesstions or see bugs just let me know.